Narendra Deva

 Dev was first drawn to nationalism around 1915 under the influence of B G Tilak and Aurobindo Ghosh.
 As a teacher he became interested in Marxism and Buddhism.
 He was active in the Hindi language movement.
 He was a key leader of the Congress Socialist Party from its founding in 1934 and was imprisoned several times during the freedom struggle.
 He was at times a member of the Uttar Pradesh legislative assembly.
+In the electoral politics of Uttar Pradesh, his guide and mentor was Chaubey Mukta Prasad of Lucknow.

-He served as Vice Chancellor of University of Lucknow from 1947-1951 and then served as Vice Chancellor of Banaras Hindu University from December 1951 to 31 May 1954.
-Helped by Nirmal Chandra Chaturvedi, Executive Councillor and a prominent educationist of the state.
-He started a number of projects for the expansion of the university.
+He served as the 8th Vice Chancellor of University of Lucknow from 1947-1951 and as Vice Chancellor of Banaras Hindu University from December 1951 to 31 May 1954.
+Helped by Nirmal Chandra Chaturvedi, Executive Councillor and a prominent educationist of the state, he started a number of projects for the expansion of the university.

 Narendra Dev advocated the abolition of poverty and exploitation not just through the Marxist materialist dialectic but especially on moral and humanistic grounds.
 He insisted that "without social democracy political democracy was a sham".
 Dev was active in the peasant movement and served as president of the All-India Kisan Congress.

 He remained associated with the Socialist Party and its successor, the Praja Socialist Party, until his death in 1956.

 Legacy

 Prime Minister Rajiv Gandhi said: "Acharya Narendra Dev was one of the greatest sons of India and the nation owes a great debt to him."

 The Narendra Dev University of Agriculture and Technology was named in his honour in 1975.

+The Acharya Narendra Dev College, University of Delhi, was also named in his honour in 1991.

 In an emotional obituary in Rajya Sabha, Jawaharlal Nehru said: